nickrtorres/nickrtorres.github.io/_posts/2020-04-14-Contrasting-interpreters:-notes-on-porting-jlox-to-Rust.md

 ---
 layout: post
 title: !
-'Porting interpreters: notes on porting jlox to Rust'
+'Contrasting interpreters: notes on porting jlox to Rust'
 ---
 [Crafting Interpreters][ci] is really good.
 I've been working through it in Rust.
 Below are some notes from my campaign: